Privacy Rights Clearinghouse

 - Insurance companies.

 Will I receive notice about identity requirements before I open an account?

 The CIP Rule says you must receive notice about the identity requirements.
 The notice may come in a variety of ways.
 The financial institution may post the notice in its lobby or on its website.
 Or, the notice may be included in documents you receive when opening an account.
 The notice may be either written or oral.
-Here’s a sample notice included in the CIP Rule:
+Here’s what the notice may look like: